 Goals

-• We want to combat pollution from pesticides and drug residues and control exotic species that threaten native species.
+- We want to combat pollution from pesticides and drug residues and control exotic species that threaten native species.

 Water safety is a prerequisite

-Sufficient water in every season
+Enough water in every season

 South side of the lake remains fresh

-Future availability of fresh water
+Future availability of freshwater

-The water board cannot guarantee that sufficient fresh water will always be available.
-Climate change is causing more frequent droughts, reducing the supply of fresh water and increasing demand for it.
-At present, there is still enough water coming from the IJsselmeer during dry periods.
+The water authority cann ot guarantee that sufficient freshwater will always be available.
+Climate change is causing more frequent droughts, reducing the supply of freshwater and increasing the demand for it.
+At present, there is still enough water coming from lake IJsselmeer during dry periods.
 In the future, this will change and, if no measures are taken, we may face water shortages more often.